-When you follow that link to "catching-var.php" :
+When you follow this link to "catching-var.php" :

-Now place the following code at the top of the php script that we created called catching-var.php
+Now place the following code at the top of the php script page - catching-var.php

-Example How to Use GET Method - HTML FORMS
+Second - How to Use GET Method With HTML FORMS

-After submitting this information to the catching-var.php file, lets do something a little different.
-Instead of just showing you how to access the GET variable lets do something useful with that data.
-The next example will show you how you can code the data that was sent into yet another URL to be passed on for more processing.
-Create a link on your catch-var.php page like the one in the next example.
+After testing the catching-var.php file, lets go back and do something a little different.
+Instead of just accessing the GET variable lets do something useful with it.
+Next we will code the data that was sent into yet another URL to be passed on to yet another page etcetera.

 The resulting link would be: